hmcts/ccd-docker/README.md

 Note: some users of zsh 'Oh My Zsh' experienced issues.
 Try switching to bash for this step

 To persist the environment variables in Mac, copy the contents of `env_variables_all.txt` file into ~/.bash_profile.
-A prefix 'export' will be required for each of environment variable.
+A prefix 'export' will be required for each environment variable.

 ## Using CCD